alextanhongpin/evolutionary-architecture/architecture.md

 - the disadvantage of lazy loading the dependencies is that we don’t know if it works until it is triggered.
 Hence, it is best to have a function that initialises the critical dependencies to ensure they don’t break when they are called.
 - lazy loading have the advantage of initialising the dependencies that are needed, only during that time.
 - sensible naming convention, e.g. verb+noun for services/repositories, method+service name for controllers, noun+verb+past participant

+## What are the different kind of architectures available

+Different architecture and how they are suitable

+- Saga design pattern
+- Cqrs
+- Event sourcing
+- Mvc
+- Onion architecture
+- Clean code

+How would each of them work?